Literary Scout

 Why is teen fiction - hunger games, twilight, harry potter - so popular all of a sudden?

-Asked by mrx about 12 years ago
+Asked by mrx over 12 years ago

 Publishing houses tend to pay giant advances for the next "it" adult fiction novel these days.
 As a result they are very careful about what they purchase.
 Things tend to be safe and follow pretty specific formulas.
 There's more room for creativity in Young Adult writing and so that's one possible reason there's such an influx of attention to these series.
 The other possibility is that American adults aren't super smart and are overwhelmed by real literature.
 I don't mean there's anything wrong with reading YA stuff as part of a mix of books.
 The issue is when the books that make millions of dollars are primarily YA rather than adult novels.